 Promote a congress

 As the state body supporting local bridge clubs and members, Bridge NSW is committed to helping you maximise participation in your congresses.
-Here are some strategies for promoting your congress and attracting the maximum number of participants.
+Some strategies for promoting your congress are detailed below:

 Pre-event planning